jtzc0123/EasyLSTM/README.md

 3. rewrite the `load.py` if necessary for your own need.
 9. `$ python runner.py filename savename n_seq n_labels n_dimension n_hidden dropout epochs tb_on autosave`
 10. have a cup of coffee and wait for the training process.
-11. testing thread starts once training finished, all in the `test.py` with ROC_curve, confusion_matrixm, tons of scores and so on.
+11. testing thread starts once training finished, all in the `test.py` with ROC_curve, confusion_matrix, tons of scores and so on.

 ### Quick Example
 In `data/useful`, a dummy dataset has been placed for you to do a quick example.
 It's a small fraction of my previous work about understanding driver's behaviour in Pittsburgh's intersections.

-Using `runner.py`, you can simply start your first demo using *EasyLSTM*. you can call externally from terminal, passing args to `sys` for calling `train_initial()` function.
+Using `runner.py`, you can simply start your first demo using *EasyLSTM*.
+You can call externally from terminal, passing args to `sys` for calling `train_initial()` function.
 ```
 ######################################################################
 # Train the initial data, then test it with multiple evaluators.